yuyawk/rules_build_error/README.md

 Execute [`scripts/execute_tests.bash`](scripts/execute_tests.bash).
 It performs `bazelisk test` and `bazelisk build` commands under the hood.

-Note that some unit test cases with `tags = ["manual"]` are checking the failure of `bazel build`, by executing the build command one by one.
+Note that some unit test cases with `tags = ["manual"]` are for checking the failure of `bazel build`, by executing the build command one by one.

 #### Example